by Jen Hellmann | Mar 12, 2020 | Articles

 In 2017 General Plastics won the Sustainable Business Process Award.
 “General Plastics has implemented creative strategies which define them as a leader in sustainability,” says Kevin Banas, Program Director of the Green Masters Program.
 “They’ve made going green personal in terms of their strategy.
 They’ve adopted environmental and social programs that benefit their community, employees, and their customers.”

-General Plastics, Inc. (GP) is an ISO 9001 & 14001 certified, full service custom plastic thermoformer, fabricator, and value-added assembler, located on the north side of Milwaukee, Wisconsin.
+General Plastics, Inc. (GP) is an ISO 9001 certified and previously 14001 certified, full service custom plastic thermoformer, fabricator, and value-added assembler, located on the north side of Milwaukee, Wisconsin.
 When Bob Porsche purchased the company in 1987, GP only had 8 full-time employees in an 11,000sq.ft. facility.
 Currently GP has over 80 dedicated full-time employees and is now a 93,000 sq. ft. building.
 GP’s mission is to lead the industry in customer connection through support, employee engagement and development, product and process improvement, leading Environment Health & Safety programs (EHS), and to be a steward within the industry and our community.
 GP is always investigating and investing in the newest technology to ensure that they can support any of their customers current and future needs.

 GP provides high quality and cost effective turnkey solutions for Point of Purchase (POP) and Original Equipment Manufacturers (OEM’s) in the following markets: Bus, Rail, Truck, Marine, Office, Lavatory, Medical, Health & Wellness, Gaming, Arcade, Food & Beverage, Agricultural, Construction, and Machine Guarding.
 The customer base that they service is located throughout the United States and Canada.